Noxagonal/Vulkan2DRenderer/README.md

 ### Compiling the sources

-VK2D features an interactive build tool.
+There are couple of ways to compile this library, you can use standard CMake or you can use the provided build tool.

+#### Using the build tool

 Navigate to the `Vulkan2DRenderer` folder and simply run `Build.bat` on Windows or `Build.py` on Linux.
-To get started quickly, you can select the quick build option, this will generate the project files in `build/Release` and `build/Debug` folders, compiles the project and installs it.
+To get started quickly, you can select the quick build option, this will generate the project files in `build/Release` and `build/Debug` folders and compiles the project, on windows it's also installed into a ready-to-use folder.

 Creating project files and compiling the sources manually is of course possible via CMake if you prefer.
 However you should note that the included build tool generates a `build/Release` and `build/Debug` folders so you should avoid those paths.

 ##### Windows specifics

 On Windows installing will create an `install` folder which will contain everything you need to use this library on your project.
-You will have to manually link it to your project and move the VK2D.dll file somewhere where your executable can see it.
+You will have to manually link it to your project and move the `VK2D.dll` and `VK2D_d.dll` file somewhere where your executable can see it, usually to your project's working directory.

 ##### Linux specifics

-On Linux installing requires superuser priviledges so you need to do this separately, the build tool will not install this library for you.
+On Linux installing requires superuser priviledges so you need to do this separately, the build tool will build the project files and compile but it will not install this library for you.

 ------